YoniKap/Yolonas-Concepts/what-is-yolonas.md

 ### About
-yolo is an object detection deep learning algorythm first introduced in 2015(yoloV1) its lastest version is yolonas
+yolo is an object detection deep learning algorithm first introduced in 2015(yoloV1) its lastest version is yolonas
 YOLO = you only look once